70 Years of Post War Friendship

 Exhibition to celebrate 70 years of post war friendship between the London Borough of Barking & Dagenham and the town of Witten in Germany.

-In May 2017 an exhibition at Valence House is set to commemorate the achievement of the people of Dagenham.
+In May 2017 an exhibition at Valence House was set to commemorate the achievement of the people of Dagenham.
 They put into practice what Field Marshal Montgomery had suggested in 1945 when he said ” We have won the German war.
 Let us now win the peace”.

-The exhibition shows paintings with picturesque landmarks of the twin towns of Barking & Dagenham and Witten.
-It also tells of the history of the exchange which started with a Christmas dinner of German POWs in private homes in Dagenham back in 1946.
+The exhibition showed paintings with picturesque landmarks of the twin towns of Barking & Dagenham and Witten.
+It also told of the history of the exchange which started with a Christmas dinner of German POWs in private homes in Dagenham back in 1946.
 It continued with an annual youth exchange and the official twinning of Dagenham and Witten in 1979.
 The connection between the towns is now being maintained by the Barking & Dagenham-Witten Club.

 The artist staging the exhibition was born in Germany just after the war and grew up hearing about how much misery Hitler and his followers had caused.
 Living amongst the rubble the bombings had left behind he had learnt that Germans were responsible for devastation and hardship all over Europe.
 The more surprised he was to be received in an atmosphere of friendship when he first came to England on a youth exchange back in 1963.

 Ten years later he married a girl from Dagenham at the Holy Family Church in Oxlow lane.
 Arthur Durrant, one of the founders of the exchange was guest of honour.
 The artist proudly uses his wife´s maiden name as his pseudonym.
 Pat Harrison is a member of Devon Art Society and co-founder of AERA a group of artists around the British painter Charles Harris who is a strong advocate of realist art.